📋 Quick Summary

 How to Change Speed

 The motor speed is set in setup() using motor1.setSpeed(255).
 The value ranges from 0 (stopped) to 255 (full speed).
-To slow the car down, reduce this value.
-For example, 150 gives roughly 60 percent speed.
-You can also set different speeds for turning versus straight driving by calling setSpeed() inside the movement functions.
+If you want to slow the car down, just reduce this value.
+For instance, 150 gives roughly 60 percent speed.
+You can even set different speeds for turning versus straight driving by calling setSpeed() inside the movement functions.

 How to Test the Code Safely

-For your first test, prop the car up so the wheels do not touch the ground (use a box or a stack of books).
-This way you can verify each direction without the car driving off the table.
-Connect via Bluetooth, send each command from the app, and confirm all four wheels spin in the expected direction.
-Once verified, set the car on the floor and test at low speed by reducing setSpeed() to around 120.
+For your first test, I recommend propping the car up so the wheels do not touch the ground (use a box or a stack of books).
+That way you can verify each direction without the car driving off the table.
+Then connect via Bluetooth, send each command from the app, and confirm all four wheels spin in the expected direction.
+Once that checks out, set the car on the floor and test at low speed by reducing setSpeed() to around 120.

 Step 6: Developing the Android App for Bluetooth Control

-We will use MIT App Inventor to create a simple Android app that connects to the HC-05 module over Bluetooth and sends directional commands to the Arduino.
-MIT App Inventor is a free, browser-based visual programming tool, ideal for beginners who want to build an HC-05 robot car app without writing Java or Kotlin code.
+For the phone app, we will use MIT App Inventor to create a simple Android app that connects to the HC-05 module over Bluetooth and sends directional commands to the Arduino.
+MIT App Inventor is a free, browser-based visual programming tool, so you do not need to write any Java or Kotlin code to build your HC-05 robot car app.

 To understand the basics of Arduino programming that the app communicates with, refer to our Arduino programming basics guide.